IHE/ITI.MHD/input/pagecontent/ITI-67.md

 Note 3: The $XDSDocumentEntryType is not a supported query parameter in HL7 FHIR.

 Note 4: The $XDSDocumentEntryReferenceIdList can only be mapped when using the XDS FindDocumentsByReferenceId query.
+This parameter support requires XDS [Reference ID Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.2.6).

 Note 5: The FHIR DocumentReference does not yet have a query parameter for creationTime of the document, it has only a date element which is the creation date/time of the DocumentReference.
 For FHIR R4 we align these two elements so that query will function.

-**Table 3.67.4.1.2.1-1: Values for code for status of DocumentReference**
+**Table 2:3.67.4.1.2.1-1: Values for code for status of DocumentReference**

 |FHIR Code	|ebRIM Code |
 |-----------|-----------|